qcxiew/fund-subredeem-forecast-llm/README.md

 # fund-subredeem-forecast-llm
-This repository contains code implementation and pipeline for the task: Long-term Subscription and Redemption Prediction of Fund Products.
+This repository contains code implementation in PyTorch with LLM-based financial feature engineering and an automated time-series forecasting auto/ai agent pipeline, for the task: Long-term Subscription and Redemption Prediction of Fund Products.

-This project explicitly follows the key requirements of the AFAC2025 Problem 1 task:
+- This project explicitly follows the key requirements of the AFAC2025 Problem 1 task:
 1. LLM-based feature engineering for financial signals
    - Financial features (e.g., product returns, market conditions, sector dynamics)
      → must be constructed using large language models (e.g., Qwen3, Llama3, or similar open-source models).